arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 # Description

 The Arduino® UNO R4 Minima is the first UNO board to feature a 32-bit microcontroller.
-It features a RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#AA0), based on the 48MHz Arm® Cortex®-M4 microprocessor.
-The UNO R4's memory is much larger than its predecessors, with 256KB Flash & 32KB SRAM.
+It features a RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#AA0), which embeds a 48MHz Arm® Cortex®-M4 microprocessor.
+The UNO R4's memory is much larger than its predecessors, with 256KB flash, 32KB SRAM and 8KB data memory (EEPROM).

 The UNO R4 Minima board's operating voltage is 5V, making it hardware retro compatible with all accessories in the UNO form factor.